stream-utils/streaming-json-stringify/README.md

 # JSON Array Stream [![Build Status](https://travis-ci.org/jonathanong/json-array-stream.png)](https://travis-ci.org/jonathanong/json-array-stream)

-This is meant to stream an array of documents as JSON.
-The idea is that a simple `[]` is returned without any metadata and the total number of documents is unknown until the very end.

 ## Example

 The main use case for this is to stream a MongoDB query to a web client.